jakubnabrdalik/jakubnabrdalik.github.io/_posts/2015-11-02-P2P-Salary-review.md

 So what can we do in a corporation, where we are not allowed to publish salaries?

 While we cannot publish salaries, we can publish anchor points.
 Lots of job comparison sites (nofluffjobs.com for example) require a salary range.
-If you clustering ended up with 5 different clusters, you can probably come up with some names for those levels (junior/mid/senior developer, architect, senior architect, principal senior executive architect, etc.).
+If your clustering ended up with 5 different clusters, you can probably come up with some names for those levels (junior/mid/senior developer, architect, senior architect, principal senior executive architect, etc.).
 Now all you need to do, is publish those job offers, with the money (either as a salary range or fixed), and people can compare their own situation to the whole picture.

 Make a strong commitment, to always keep salaries together linked with job titles and linked with the potential impact.
 Promise to keep it fair for the people.
 And now, because titles are public, everybody knows what the salary of everyone else is.

 More or less.
 More if you have only one number for a cluster, less if it’s a range.
 Still, people will be able to see the whole picture, and tell you if they think it’s fair.

-To make the commitment strong, I had to fire someone, who had much more money that their position (he was a much better negotiator than an employee), and rise the salaries for all the bad negotiators.
+To make the commitment strong, I had to fire someone, who had much more money than their position (he was a much better negotiator than an employee), and rise the salaries for all the bad negotiators.
 If negotiation skills are valuable to you, make them another skill group, or add them to Traits.

 ## Benefits